JasperMagorombo/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Analysis of kickstarter trends
+Analysis of kickstarter campaign trends